 All very common questions.
-Here’s my top tips for babywearing in the colder months.
+Here are my top tips for babywearing in the colder months.

 As a rough rule of thumb when babywearing, you count as one layer of clothing for your baby, and your sling counts as at least another.
 If you walk into a warm shop, house or cafe, that’s like putting a third layer on them.
 Always bear this in mind when dressing yourself and your baby.
 In my experience parents here in the UK are often more likely to over than under-dress their babies in cold weather, whether in slings or buggies.

 Unless it’s bitterly cold outside, I advise people to keep small babies in ‘indoor’ clothing, adding a warm hat and some booties, plus a coat or suitable hoodie over both of you.
+This will reduce the risk of baby overheating.
 (Always ensure there is no fabric covering your baby’s face.)
 When you head indoors you can easily undo your coat to help prevent them – or you- from overheating.
 Keeping baby close to your body, without bulky fabric between you, will make you more aware of how warm or cool they are.

 This is especially critical with very young babies: if the sling is not snug and safe then baby’s posture and airways may not be adequately supported and protected.
 As per advice relating to car seats – slings need to fit snugly around your baby’s body, not their clothing.
 For a comfortable fit, slings need to hug the contours of your body too – another good reason to wear young babies inside your outdoor clothing.

 However, if you’re wearing a bigger baby or toddler, especially if they’re alternating between splashing in muddy puddles and being carried, wearing them over your coat might be a more sensible solution.
 You’ll keep each other warm so you’re unlikely to need arctic wear, but woollen jumpers and thin coats (think layers, not bulk) for you both if you’re off to a muddy park may be a good idea.